 This post by the Pensoft Editorial Team was originally published on the Pensoft blog on 1 Mar 2018 and is reposted here with permission.

-In a new integration, the Pensoft-developed innovative journal publishing platform ARPHA teams up with nonprofit, open-source annotation technology provider Hypothesis to further enable academic discussion and foster collaboration in the spirit of open science practices.
+In a new integration, the Pensoft-developed innovative journal publishing platform ARPHA teams up with open-source annotation technology provider Hypothesis to further enable academic discussion and foster collaboration in the spirit of open science practices.